cgshep/pycocks/README.md

 # Instantiate the PKG
 cocks_pkg = CocksPKG()   # Optional param.: bit size (default = 2048)

 # Extract private key, r, from an identity string.
+This is
+# "User1" in this instance.
+#
 # A transformed ID string, a, is also returned that is
 # required for encryption and decryption by the client.
 r, a = cocks_pkg.extract("User1")